Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * Register and have an account:
 4. Easily register for an account so that I can have benefits such as discount on products.
 5. Easily and safely log in and out so that I can access my personal account information in a secure way.
-7. Have a personalized user profile so that I can view my reviews and order confirmations.
+7. Have a personalized user profile so that I can view my order confirmations.

 * Filter and search
 6. Filter the list of available products in a personalized way so that I can have a list of product suggestions that matches my needs